 Judy King

-Judy King is a former high school principal and a life member of the NSW Teachers Federation, AEU and SPC.
-Judy retired from Riverside Girls High School in 2010 after 19 years as a secondary principal.
+Judy King is a former high school principal and a Life Member of the NSW Teachers Federation, the Australian Education Union and Secondary Principals’ Council.
+She retired from Riverside Girls High School in 2010 after 19 years as a secondary principal.

 Since retirement Judy has worked part time at Chifley College Mt Druitt campus, Northmead High and Georges River College in an executive support role with a strong focus on teaching and learning, assessment and reporting, especially in the areas of reading for meaning and writing for purpose.